MicrosoftDocs/cloud-adoption-framework/docs/scenarios/lamp/moodle/vpn-gateway.md

 ## Download and connect through the VPN client

-1. After the virtual private network configuration saves, select **Download VPN client** in the menu bar.
+1. After you save the virtual private network configuration, select **Download VPN client** in the menu bar.
 1. Extract the contents of the downloaded VPN client zip file, open the `WindowsAMD64` folder, and run the `VpnClientSetupAmd64.exe` file to install the VPN client.
 1. In Windows, go to **Control Panel** > **Network and Internet** > **Network Connections** to see the installed VPN.
 1. Right-click the VPN, and select **Connect**.